lmfao415/pandas-challenge/README.md

 This repository uses Python with the Pandas library to analyze sample *Heroes of Pymoli* video game item microntransaction data from the [purchase_data](https://github.com/lmfao415/pandas-challenge/blob/main/HeroesofPymoli/Resources/purchase_data.csv) CSV file.

-All analysis is done in the [HeroesofPymoli](https://github.com/lmfao415/pandas-challenge/blob/main/HeroesofPymoli/HeroesofPymoli.ipynb) Jupyter Notebook file using Pandas to create informative tables.
-For example, here is the data broken down by age demographic:
+All analysis is done in the [HeroesofPymoli](https://github.com/lmfao415/pandas-challenge/blob/main/HeroesofPymoli/HeroesofPymoli.ipynb) Jupyter Notebook file using Pandas to create informative tables showing sales data.
+For example, here is the sales data broken down by age demographic:

 ![Here are the results](https://github.com/lmfao415/pandas-challenge/blob/main/HeroesofPymoli/Resources/sample.png?raw=true)